Questions? Call or text anytime 📞 818-446-9627

 Healing from Perinatal Trauma and Difficult Births

 Birth experiences don't always go as planned, and some individuals experience childbirth as traumatic.
 This can involve feelings of fear, helplessness, loss of control, or physical violation.
 Past traumas can also be re-triggered during pregnancy or birth.
-Psychodynamic therapy offers a space to process these difficult experiences.
+Psychodynamic offers a space to process these difficult experiences.

 It helps individuals make sense of their birth story, exploring the emotional impact and integrating the experience into their life narrative.
 The therapeutic relationship provides a safe container to work through feelings of grief, anger, fear, or disconnection from one's body.
-Furthermore, integrating psychodynamic principles with somatic (body-focused) approaches can be particularly powerful for perinatal trauma psychodynamic healing.
+Also, integrating psychodynamic principles with somatic (body-focused) approaches can be particularly powerful for perinatal trauma psychodynamic healing.
 This involves paying attention to how trauma is held in the body and using sensory awareness to release physical tension and regulate the nervous system, fostering a sense of safety and embodiment.
 Addressing trauma helps prevent its ongoing impact on mental health and the parent-infant relationship.

-Navigating Identity Shifts and Matrescence
+Managing Identity Shifts and Matrescence

-Becoming a parent fundamentally changes your sense of self – this journey is often called matrescence.
+Becoming a parent fundamentally changes your sense of self – this process is often called matrescence.
 It involves renegotiating your identity, roles, relationships, and priorities.
 This can be both exciting and deeply unsettling, sometimes involving feelings of loss for one's pre-parent life or struggling to reconcile the idealized image of parenthood with the messy reality.

-Psychodynamic therapy supports this process by providing a space to explore the complex, often ambivalent, feelings associated with this identity transformation.
+Psychodynamic treatment options supports this process by providing a space to explore the complex, often ambivalent, feelings associated with this identity transformation.
 It helps individuals mourn the aspects of their old life that have changed while embracing the new dimensions of self that emerge.
 Understanding the unconscious conflicts related to motherhood or fatherhood, often linked to one's own parental figures , can ease this transition.
 The psychodynamic approach maternal well-being emphasizes integrating these changes, fostering self-acceptance, and developing a more cohesive and resilient sense of self within the new context of parenthood.
 It helps parents find meaning in their experience and navigate the inevitable challenges with greater self-awareness and compassion.

 Finding the Right Fit: What to Expect

-Embarking on a therapeutic journey, especially during the vulnerable perinatal period, requires careful consideration.
+Embarking on a therapeutic process, especially during the vulnerable perinatal period, requires careful consideration.
 Understanding if psychodynamic therapy aligns with your needs and knowing how to find a qualified professional are crucial first steps.

 Is Psychodynamic Therapy Right for You?